atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

 The call will return either `201 Created` or an error.
 Most common failure cases are:

-* The interface/major combination already exists in the Realm
+* The interface/major combination already exists in the Realm;
-* The interface schema fails validation
+* The interface schema fails validation.

 In any case, the API returns details on what caused the error and how to solve it through Astarte's standard error reply schema.